 If your one of the lucky gardeners who live in warm growing zones then it’s very likely all you need to do for your Elephant Ear plants is add a layer of mulch and move on.
 For those of us that live in zones that dip below zero degrees for days on end and your normal winter temps are below 46 degrees fahrenheit we need to do a little more work to make sure our Elephant Ear Plants survive the winter.

 Elephant ear plants are tropical plants that are not winter hardy in most climates.
 They need to be protected from frost and freezing temperatures.
-There are three ways to overwinter elephant ear plants: outdoors or indoors.

 If you are unsure of your growing zone find out here!